marianoabdala/marianoabdala.github.io/read.me.md

 Brag about being done on time.
 Working late or on weekends is something to be concerned about, not proud of.
 Let me know if you are falling behind schedule.
 Pushing code at 3am or on a Sunday is not gonna impress me.

-I like getting out of the office by 6 **o'clock**(\*).
+I like getting out of the office by 6pm **sharp**(\*).
 I'll work on weekends only under the most daring circumstances.
 I've got friends I want to meet, I've got a family I want to spend time with.

 (\*) I don't always do, and I do get fairly early in the morning, but it's my choice.